-- 2.4 From 1st April 1998, under powers originally granted to the Council by the Local Government and Rating Act 19973, certain types of business in rural settlements, with a population below 3000 may qualify for mandatory rate relief of 50 per cent.
-Businesses that qualify for this relief are the sole general store and the sole post office in the settlement, provided it has a Rateable Value of up to £8500; and the sole pub and the sole petrol station in the settlement provided it has a Rateable Value of up to £12500. - 2.5 From 1st April 2017, Central Government has indicated that it wants all authorities to give 100% relief to premises that receive mandatory rural rate relief.
-Where the additional 50% is granted, a section 31 grant will be made available to the Council.
-This is dealt with further within this policy and the Council will automatically grant the additional 50% discretionary relief where appropriate - 2.6 Where businesses in rural settlements have a Rateable Value of up to £16,500 and are not in receipt of mandatory relief, the Council may decide to give up to 100 per cent discretionary relief if it is satisfied that the business is of benefit to the community and having regard to the interests of its Council Taxpayers.
+- 2.4 From 1st April 1998, under powers originally granted to the Council by the Local Government and Rating Act 19973, certain types of business in rural settlements, with a population below 3000 may qualify for mandatory rate relief of 1004 per cent.
+Businesses that qualify for this relief are the sole general store and the sole post office in the settlement, provided it has a Rateable Value of up to £8500; and the sole pub and the sole petrol station in the settlement provided it has a Rateable Value of up to £12500. - 2.5 Where businesses in rural settlements have a Rateable Value of up to £16,500 and are not in receipt of mandatory relief, the Council may decide to give up to 100 per cent discretionary relief if it is satisfied that the business is of benefit to the community and having regard to the interests of its Council Taxpayers.